sodadata/docs/soda-cloud/sso.md

 7. In the Google Workspace admin portal, use Google's instructions to <a href="https://support.google.com/a/answer/6087519?hl=en&ref_topic=7559288" target="_blank">Turn on your SAML app</a> and verify that SSO works with the new custom app for Soda.

-## Sync user groups from Okta or Azure AD
+## Sync user groups from an IdP

 If you wish, you can choose to regularly one-way sync the user groups you have defined in your IdP into Soda Cloud.

 Doing so obviates the need to manually create user groups in Soda Cloud that you have already defined in your IdP, and enables your team to select an IdP-managed user groups when assigning ownership access permissions to a resource, in addition to any user groups you may have created manually in Soda Cloud.
 See: [Create custom user groups]({% link soda-cloud/roles-and-rights.md %}#create-custom-user-groups)

-* One-way syncing of user groups with Soda Cloud is only available for Okta and Azure Active Directory.
+* Soda has tested and documented one-way syncing of user groups with Soda Cloud for Okta and Azure Active Directory. <a href="https://community.soda.io/slack" target="_blank"> Contact Soda</a> to request tested and documented support for other IdPs.
 * Soda synchronizes user groups with the IdP every time a user in your organization logs in to Soda via SSO.
 Soda updates the user's group membership according to the IdP user groups to which they belong at each log in.
 * You cannot manage IdP user group settings or membership in Soda Cloud.
 Any changes that you wish to make to IdP-managed user groups must be done in the IdP itself.